 Step 2Gently whisk the eggs, breaking up yolks, until you have a nice frothy liquid.

 Spray a non-stick pan with cooking spray or add a small amount of butter.
-Heat pan over medium-high heat until hot enough to sizzle a drop of water.
-Pour in the egg mixture and reduce the heat to medium-low.
+Heat pan over medium heat until hot enough to sizzle a drop of water.
+Pour in the egg mixture.

 Gently move the eggs across the bottom of the pan with a spatula, forming soft curds.
 For larger curds, let the eggs set a little longer.
 For smaller curds, stir more frequently.
 You may need to shift the pan from time to time to redistribute the uncooked egg mixture.